rabbitmq/rabbitmq-website/site/oauth2-examples-proxy.md

 ## Start RabbitMQ

 To start RabbitMQ run the following two commands.
-The first one tells RabbitMQ to pick up the rabbit.conf found under [conf/oauth2-proxy/rabbitmq.conf](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/oauth2-proxy/rabbitmq.conf)
+The first one tells RabbitMQ to pick up the rabbitmq.conf found under [conf/oauth2-proxy/rabbitmq.conf](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/oauth2-proxy/rabbitmq.conf)

 <pre class="lang-plain">
 export MODE=oauth2-proxy
 make start-rabbitmq
 </pre>

-**NOTE**: Oauth2-proxy requires that the `aud` claim matches the client's id.
+**NOTE**: Oauth2 Proxy requires that the `aud` claim matches the client's id.
 However, RabbitMQ requires the `aud` field to match `rabbitmq` which is the designated `resource_server_id`.
 Given that it has been impossible to configure keycloak with both values, [rabbitmq.conf](https://github.com/rabbitmq/rabbitmq-oauth2-tutorial/tree/main/conf/oauth2-proxy/rabbitmq.conf) has the setting below which disables validation of the audience claim.